Hunger Council OF Franklin & Grand Isle Counties

 Most recent Hunger Council of Franklin & Grand Isle Counties meeting:

-The Hunger Council of Franklin & Grand Isle Counties met last on February 5th, and focused on the connection between health and food security.
-The group heard from representatives of local medical providers and other experts on the social determinants of health.
-The meeting agenda is available HERE and meeting minutes are HERE.
+The Hunger Council of Franklin & Grand Isle Counties met last on Monday, February 11th.
+The group heard from local and statewide experts on transportation and transit, and shared ideas on creative ways to increase access to food via transit services.
+The meeting agenda is available HERE and meeting minutes are available HERE.

 Upcoming Hunger Council Meetings:

-The Hunger Council meets next on Monday, April 16th.
-More information and a draft agenda will be available closer to the meeting date.
+The Hunger Council meets next on Monday, April 15th.
+The meeting will likely be focused primarily on engaging with the healthcare community; more information and a draft agenda will be available closer to the meeting date.

 All meetings, unless otherwise noted, are held from 3:00 - 5:00 at the State Office Building, Room 138, 27 Federal Street, St. Albans.

 Hunger Council membership is open to anyone interested in learning about and tackling hunger in their community.
-For more information on the Hunger Councils, contact Jenna O'Donnell, Hunger Council Organizer, at firstname.lastname@example.org .
+For more information on the Hunger Councils, contact Jenna O'Donnell, Hunger Council Manager, at firstname.lastname@example.org .

 Food Diversion Pilot